salihabrik/alx-higher_level_programming/0x09-python-everything_is_object/README.md

->>Trying examples in the Python interpreter will give you most of the answers without having to think about it
+>>Trying examples in the Python interpreter will give you most of the answers without having to think about i

 >> Don’t go this route.
 First read, then think, then brainstorm together.
 Only then you can test in the interpreter.